A fictitious-play finite-difference method for linearly solvable mean field games: Main results

 Consequently, we find that $(\psi,\tilde{\psi})$ solves the following equations:

 where $m$ is given as

 The converse is also true.
 That is, we have the following proposition.

 \begin{proposition} Suppose that Assumption \ref{assump:LHJB} holds.
-If a smooth solution $(v,m)$ of the MFG equations \eqref{eq:LQHJB}--\eqref{eq:LQFP} is given, then $(\psi,\tilde{\psi})$ defined by \eqref{eq:cole-hopf} and \eqref{eq:cole-hopf2} solves the system \eqref{eq:ADR-non-conservative}--\eqref{eq:ADR-non-conservative_initial}.
+If a smooth solution $(v,m)$ of the MFG equations \eqref{eq:LQHJB}--\eqref{eq:LQFP_initial} is given, then $(\psi,\tilde{\psi})$ defined by \eqref{eq:cole-hopf} and \eqref{eq:cole-hopf2} solves the system \eqref{eq:ADR-non-conservative}--\eqref{eq:ADR-non-conservative_initial}.
 Conversely, if a smooth solution $(\psi,\tilde\psi)$ of \eqref{eq:ADR-non-conservative}--\eqref{eq:ADR-non-conservative_initial} is given, then $(v,m)\coloneqq(-\lambda \ln \psi, \psi\tilde\psi)$ solves the MFG equations \eqref{eq:LQHJB}--\eqref{eq:LQFP_initial}. \end{proposition} We call the transformed system \eqref{eq:ADR-non-conservative}--\eqref{eq:ADR-non-conservative_initial} the \emph{linearly solvable mean field game (LS-MFG)} equations.

 \begin{remark} The Cole-Hopf transformation has a long history.
-It is applied to derive the linearization for the HJB equation in Refs.~\cite{Kappen2005Linear, Kappen2005Path}.
+It is applied to convert HJB equations to linear equations in Refs.~\cite{Kappen2005Linear, Kappen2005Path}.
 The LS-MFG equations for the simpler MFG equations are derived in Refs.~\cite{Gueant2012Mean, Swiecicki2016Schr}; however, these studies do not consider the case in which function $f(x)$ exists in the dynamics \eqref{eq:general_dynamics}.
-Equations~\eqref{eq:ADR-non-conservative}--\eqref{eq:ADR-non-conservative_initial} are extensions of the systems in Refs.~\cite{Gueant2012Mean, Swiecicki2016Schr}, which better describe real-world optimal control problems. \end{remark}
+Equations~\eqref{eq:ADR-non-conservative}--\eqref{eq:ADR-non-conservative_initial} are extensions of the systems in Refs.~\cite{Gueant2012Mean, Swiecicki2016Schr}, which better describe real-world control problems.
+Note that the result of the Cole-Hopf transformation has an adjoint structure, which allows discretization with the same structure for the two equations. \end{remark}